Special Educational Needs

 High Attaining Students

 Bullying, in whatever form, is unacceptable at our school and will be dealt with severely.
 It destroys confidence and makes people feel vulnerable so we strive to create a climate where bullying behaviour is NOT acceptable to any member of the school community.
-We believe that pupils have the right to be happy and safe, to be themselves and to enjoy peace of mind.
+We believe that students have the right to be happy and safe, to be themselves and to enjoy peace of mind.

 - to counter bullying behaviour